comed-ian/word_games/README.md

 Source: [Check Point Research](https://research.checkpoint.com/2020/safe-linking-eliminating-a-20-year-old-malloc-exploit-primitive/)

-The goal of this mitigation is to prevent attackers from leaking heap addresses and arbitrarily overwiting linked-list metadata.
+The goal of this mitigation is to prevent attackers from leaking heap addresses and arbitrarily overwriting linked-list metadata.
 While effective against a number of previously exploitable vulnerabilities, the following challenge demonstrates that the mitigation can be completely bypassed in specific scenarios.

 ## Challenge Overview
 The challenge requests words from the user and logs them in a linked list (`yours`).
 The program also contains a secondary linked list (`mine`) which is only populated when an input contains the string `fun`.
 The user has the option of suggesting a word, deleting their list, or reading the program's favorite word at that point in time.
 The favorite word is the longest word containing `fun`.
 Finally, the program deletes the `mine` list when four `fun` words are suggested, but interaction with the binary continues.